pzhao12replay/qpid-jms/qpid-jms-docs/Configuration.md

 + Set the environment variable (not Java system property) *PN_TRACE_FRM* to *true*, which will cause Proton to emit frame logging to stdout.
 + Add the option *amqp.traceFrames=true* to your connection URI to have the client add a protocol tracer to Proton, and configure the *org.apache.qpid.jms.provider.amqp.FRAMES* Logger to *TRACE* level to include the output in your logs.

-## Extended Session Acknowledgement modes

-The client supports two additional session acknowledgement modes beyond the standard JMS specification modes.

-### Individual Acknowledge

-In this mode messages must be acknowledged individually by the application via the Message#acknowledge() method used when the Session is in CLIENT_ACKNOWLEDGE mode.
-Unlike with CLIENT_ACKNOWLEDGE mode only the target message will be acknowledged, all other delivered messages remain un-acknowledged.
-The integer value used to activate this mode is *101*.

-        connection.createSession(false, 101);

-### No Acknowledge

-In this mode messages are accepted at the server before being dispatched to the client, and no acknowledgement is performed by the client.
-The client supports two integer values to activate this mode, *100* and *257*.

-        connection.createSession(false, 100);

 ## Authenticating using Kerberos